fluttercandies/resx/README.md

 ---

-Made with ❤️ for the Dart community
+Made with 💙 by FlutterCandies